Welcome to Lost For Words

 Remember Who You Are

+February 2014, I resigned from my job and experienced a slow, painful death of my first long-term relationship, leaving behind my house and everything in it apart from personal belongings.
 Faced with redesigning my pulverised life, I learned to embrace the unknown.
 Trust that all would unfold as intended.
 View life as a blank canvas waiting to be filled with new experiences and dreams come true.
 Accept all the ‘hard stuff’ since my late teens as mini-movies that now serve as a Pandora’s box of wisdom, strength and hindsight.

 My film featured a medicine woman called Kachina, inspired by a captivating portrait of ‘Little Bird,’ by spiritual artist Sharon Bosmoore.
 Little Bird initially arrived via email with a pertinent message: ‘Remember who you are.’